 Heat pan over med-med/high heat; add 1 tbsp oil for 2 chops; place pork chops in hot oil (if doubling the recipe, be sure not to crowd chops, but cook two or three at a time, or they will steam rather than brown).

 - Cook 3-4 minutes per side, or until nicely browned (see photo below).

 - Prepare basil by chopping.
-If using frozen basil, drain it well, chop small, and measure 2 tsp of the wet leaves, as opposed to 4 tsp of fresh leaves, for a single recipe.
+If using frozen basil, drain it well, chop small, and measure 2 tsp of the wet leaves, as opposed to 4 tsp of chopped, fresh leaves, for a single recipe.

-Remove chops to a plate, pour out fat in pan; then, add butter and optional garlic-listed under Chops.
+Remove chops to a plate, pour out fat in pan; then, add butter and optional garlic-listed above under Chops.
 Return the meat and all its juices to hot pan; let cook until you hear the loin chops sizzle.

 - Meanwhile in a small saucepan, bring cream, salt, and pepper, listed above under Sauce Nenette, to a simmer over med/low heat; then, cook for 8-10 minutes, or until it is reduced by a third, or a total of 2/3 cups.
 Do not cover pan.

 - Blend the mustard and tomato paste together in a small bowl; beat hot cream into this mixture with a wire whisk; set aside.